 Keywords (Ill-Dignified): Antisocialism, Shortsightedness, Shallowness, Vanity, Ungrounded, Lost, Petty

-Historical: Called The World in the older decks, the ATU represents the physical world we live in and all of its glorious variety.
-The ATU is the culmination of all previous ATU and the final destination of the Fool.
-The four corners are filled with the beasts of revelation that surround the throne of God.
-It is supposed that the nearly naked figure is a hermaphrodite, though the groin is usually covered so one cannot tell.
-There is a wreath or ouroboros surrounding everything.
+Historical: Called The World, in the older decks, the ATU represents the physical world we live in and all of its glorious variety.
+It does not, however, relate to the planet itself or its ecosystem specifically, but to the actual structure of the World, some of it made by humans and other parts of it made by the invisible world.
+This ATU, is the culmination of all previous ATU and the final destination of the Fool.
+The four corners are filled with the beasts of revelation, that surround the throne of God.
+It is supposed that the nearly naked figure is a hermaphrodite, though, the groin is usually covered, so one cannot tell.
+There is a wreath, or ouroboros, surrounding everything.
 The wreath often represents a serpent, where serpent symbology is viewed with suspicion by the vulgar, especially Christians.
-It represents desire fulfilled or one’s true desire.
+It represents desire fulfilled, or one’s true desire.

-Mutational Alchemy Interpretation: Our Universe is decidedly female, and the serpent is male.
-There is no need to divide the serpent from God since it is *our* God, or as similar a being to God as we will ever permit in Mutational Alchemy – this is not to say there are others, but the format of Gods is a transmutable thing, not some single person that drifts about in the heavens managing things microscopically.
+Mutational Alchemy Interpretation: Our Universe is decidedly female, and the serpent, is male.
+There is no need to divide the serpent from God, since it is *our* God, or as similar a being to God, as we will ever permit in Mutational Alchemy – this is not to say there are not others, but the format of Gods, is a transmutable thing, not some single person, that drifts about in the heavens, managing things microscopically.
 The silly corner animals have been dispensed with entirely, they are already there in the hexagrams if you like.
-This card has always been a victim of stupid and ill-wrought scenes, with the exception of the Thoth tarot and the very old Visconti packs, where it is properly shewn as being the alembic of Godhead, a centrifuge or mere plaything.
+This card has always been a victim of stupid and ill-wrought scenes, with the exception of the Thoth tarot and the very old Visconti packs, where it is properly shown as being the alembic of Godhead, a centrifuge, or mere plaything.

-The Scene: The Universe is depicted seated in the Tree of Life surrounded by the Oroboros.
-Like Devi, who is said to manifest in and as young girls (one of the foundational precepts of the Shakti cult) the Universe is depicted as a young prepubescent girl.
-This attribution is not only Vedic – the Coast Salish peoples with whom the artist and author has relations with also regard young pure girls as sacred and use their hair to decorate their most sacred magickal instruments.
+The Scene: The Universe is depicted seated in the Tree of Life, surrounded by the Orobouros.
+Like Devi, who is said to manifest in, and as, young girls (one of the foundational precepts of the Shakti cult,) the Universe is depicted as a young, prepubescent, girl.
+This attribution is not only Vedic – the Coast Salish peoples with whom the artist and author has relatives with, also regard young pure girls as sacred, and use their hair to decorate their most sacred magickal instruments.
 Similar rites are certainly to be found elsewhere on the planet.
-Shakti is a serpent, but here the masculine force is both the tree and the serpent as the Oroboros.
-The species is modelled after the Woma, an Australian species equated to the Rainbow Serpent.
-Serpents have a long history in religious iconography, such as in Judaism, where they were venerated for a very long time as the Nachash, or in Hinduism where the Lord of the Ego, Ananta, supports entire universe, to Zuni beliefs where the Serpent is the fertile father protector of the people and the waters.
-The Oroboros symbolizes the constant renewal and self sustaining nature of Universe.
+Shakti is a serpent, but here, the masculine force is both the tree and the serpent as the Orobouros.
+The species is modelled after the Woma, an Australian species, equated to the Rainbow Serpent.
+Serpents have a long history in religious iconography, such as in Judaism, where they were venerated for a very long time as the Nachash, or in Hinduism, where the Lord of the Ego, Ananta, supports entire universe, to Zuni beliefs ,where the Serpent is the fertile father-protector of the people and the waters.
+The Orobouros symbolizes the constant renewal and self sustaining nature of Universe.
 The Universe is sufficient first cause unto itself, requiring no other creator.
-This form of the creation is similar to the model in Kabbalah, where an infinite, never beginning and never ending light, Ain Soph Aur, self creates the vast pocket of space that contains the physical universe in its entirety.
-It is here that the light develops into the Supreme Personality of Godhead, called Elohim by the Jews, Krsna by the Indians and so on and so forth.
-This masculine god has a counterpart in the emptiness created through this action, the container herself.
-Devi is said to be most accurately portrayed as a “jar”, as a young girl, or as clay especially a clay idol.
-It is the jar, or alembic form that summarizes the nature of The Universe in the context of totality – that is what is outside Universe as well as within – Ain Soph Aur, the Boundless Light and the Boundless.
+This form of the creation is similar to the model in Kabbalah, where an infinite, never beginning and never ending light, Ain Soph Aur, self creates the vast pocket of space that contains the physical universe, in its entirety.
+It is here that the light develops into the Supreme Personality of Godhead, called Elohim, by the Jews, Krsna by the Indians and so on and so forth.
+This masculine god has a counterpart, in the emptiness created through this action, the container herself.
+Devi is said to be most accurately portrayed as a jar, as a young girl, or as clay, especially a clay idol.
+It is the jar, or alembic form, that summarizes the nature of The Universe, in the context of totality – that is, what is outside Universe, as well as within – Ain Soph Aur, the Boundless Light and the Boundless.